nive927/Pothole-and-Plain-Road-Classification/README.md

-# Pot Hole Detection using Transfer Learning and CNN
+# Pot Hole Classification using Transfer Learning and CNN
-Using deep learning and transfer learning techniques to solve the binary image classification problem of pothole detection by adopting an accurate model for savings in training time and computational efficiency.
+Using deep learning and transfer learning techniques to solve the binary image classification problem of differentiating pothole and plain roads by adopting an accurate model for savings in training time and computational efficiency.

 ## CNN Transfer Learning
 ### Convolutional Base